curl/everything-curl/cmdline-urls.md

 used so that subsequent requests to the same hosts can reuse an already established connection.

-Of course, they can only be kept alive for as long as the curl tool is running, but it is a very good reason for trying to get several transfers done within the same command line instead of running several independent curl command line invocations.
+Of course, they can only be kept alive for as long as the curl tool is running.
+It is a good reason for trying to get several transfers done within the same command line instead of running several independent curl command line invocations.